jvzonlab/OrganoidTracker/manuals/MANUAL_TRACKING.md

 ### Working with many (cell) positions
 There are also some tools to work with multiple positions at once.

 Use Control + A to select all positions of the current time point.
-Use Select -> Select positions in a rectangle... to select positions within a rectangular area.
+Use `Select` -> `Select positions in a rectangle...` or press R to select positions within a rectangular area.

 Use Alt + A/D to move the positions to the left or right, use Alt + S/W to move the positions up or down in the Y-direction and use Alt + Q/E to move the positions up or down in the Z-direction.